AttaboySawyer/Thesis/prototype/README.md

 ### Server
 To run the server, download the server folder.
 All you should need is the app.py file. install the neccessary dependencies you might be missing using
 ```
-pip install dependency
+pip install requiredDependency
 ```
-then fire up the serve using
+then fire up the server using
 ```
 flask run
 ```